rherrera2023/RHSQL2/README.md

 What was the average rental duration for all videos?
 Which countries are Rockbuster customers based in?
 Where are customers with a high lifetime value based?
-Do sales figures vary between geographic regions'
+Do sales figures vary between geographic regions?

 # DATA-DRIVEN ANSWERS